doka-guide/doka-labeler/README.md

     removed: src/**/*
 ```

-If many qualifiers are defined any of them must match (logical OR).
-For example, set label "dependencies" when
+If many qualifiers are defined, any of them must match (logical OR).
+For example, set label "dependencies" when a PR changes
-`package.json` is changed, _or_ a new file is added to the `lib` folder:
+`package.json` or adds a new file to the `lib` folder:

 ```yml
 dependencies: